Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 See how easy these Halloween potion bottles are to make, using old spotlights, by finding the instructions on the Organized 31 site.

 The kids would love to have their name printed on a penguin ornament like one of these.
-You'll find out how to make them by going to the Lady With The Red Rocker site.
+Decorate to suit the season.

 I love the way this bulb design looks.
 It's fascinating to me that it's such a beautifully constructed display of bulbs.
 Make one of these for your mantle or desk by following the directions given at Family Chic.